 \subsection{Application in Event Prediction}

 Event prediction leverages historical data to forecast the timing, frequency, and types of future events, with applications spanning social networks, epidemiology, earthquake forecasting, finance, and recommendation systems.
 In social networks, Hawkes processes and neural TPPs are widely employed to model temporal interactions and information diffusion.
 For instance, \citet{zhang2021vigdet} introduced a neural TPP for detecting coordinated behavior, while \citet{kobayashi2016tideh,hegde2022framework} applied Hawkes processes to retweet dynamics prediction, and \citet{cencetti2021temporal} further analyze the higher-order social interactions.
-Recent work enhances interpretability \cite{meng2024interpretable} and predicting information popularity \cite{li2025public}.
-Additionally, these methods aid in anomaly detection, such as identifying fake accounts \cite{qu2022mush}, and \citet{ahammad2024identifying} integrated sentiment analysis to detect fake news trends during the COVID-19 pandemic.
+Recent work enhances interpretability \citep{meng2024interpretable} and predicting information popularity \citep{li2025public}.
+Additionally, these methods aid in anomaly detection, such as identifying fake accounts \citep{qu2022mush}, and \citet{ahammad2024identifying} integrated sentiment analysis to detect fake news trends during the COVID-19 pandemic.